Tony Mullane

-Anthony John Mullane (January 30, 1859 – April 25, 1944), nicknamed "Count" and "The Apollo of the Box", was an Irish Major League Baseball player who pitched for seven teams during his 13-season career.
-He is best known as an ambidextrous pitcher that could throw left-handed and right-handed, and for having one of the highest career win totals of pitchers not in the Baseball Hall of Fame.
+Anthony John Mullane (January 30, 1859 – April 25, 1944), nicknamed "Count" and "the Apollo of the Box", was an Irish professional baseball player who pitched for seven major-league teams during 1881–1894.
+He is best known as a switch pitcher who could throw with either hand, and for having one of the highest career win totals of pitchers not in the Baseball Hall of Fame.

 Career

 Born in County Cork, Ireland, Mullane emigrated to the United States in 1864.
 He made his major league debut with the Detroit Wolverines on August 27, 1881, picking up his first career win 9–1 over the Chicago White Stockings.

-Mullane suffered an injury to his right arm and managed to teach himself to throw left-handed.
-He resumed throwing right-handed once the injury healed, and he even alternated throwing right-handed and left-handed in the same game, which was easy for him since he did not wear a glove.
-Mullane faced the batter with both hands on the ball, and then use either one to throw a pitch.
-It was over 100 years before another ambidextrous pitcher, Greg A. Harris, using a specially made ambidextrous glove, got to switch-pitch in one game shortly before he retired with the Montreal Expos.
+Mullane suffered an injury to his right arm and managed to teach himself to throw left handed.
+He resumed throwing right handed once the injury healed, and he even alternated throwing right handed and left handed in the same game, which was easy for him since he did not wear a glove.
+Mullane faced the batter with both hands on the ball, and then would use either one to throw a pitch.
+(It was over one hundred years before another ambidextrous pitcher, Greg A. Harris, using a special ambidextrous glove, was permitted to switch-pitch in one game shortly before he retired with the Montreal Expos.
 Harris was the only pitcher to do so in the 20th century.
-He had spent most of his career prohibited by the Boston Red Sox from pitching left-handed.
+He had spent most of his career prohibited by the Boston Red Sox from pitching left handed.)

 In 1882, Mullane moved on to the American Association and joined the Louisville Eclipse, where he started 55 of the team's 80 games and compiled a record of 30–24 with a 1.88 earned run average, the first of five consecutive 30-win seasons.
 On September 11, he pitched a no-hitter against the Cincinnati Red Stockings.
 He recorded 35 victories with the 1883 St. Louis Browns.

 In 1884, Mullane attempted to sign with the St. Louis Maroons of the Union Association, a new independent league, even though under the reserve clause the Browns still had rights to his services.
 Threatened with banishment for defying his contract, Mullane relented.
 The Browns then sold him to the expansion Toledo Blue Stockings, with whom he won a career-high 36 games.
 That season, Mullane was teamed up with catcher Moses Fleetwood Walker, one of the first black men to play in Major League Baseball.
 Mullane stated Walker "was the best catcher I ever worked with, but I disliked a Negro and whenever I had to pitch to him I used to pitch anything I wanted without looking at his signals."
-This helped contribute to Mullane's league leading 63 wild pitches that season.
+This helped contribute to Mullane's league-leading 63 wild pitches that season.